 It might sound strange, but a love of reading is not so important.
 Most of the time, indexers scan pages, only stopping to read when they are not quite sure what is being discussed!

 Like many freelancers working from home, an indexer has to be self-motivated and able to take full responsibility for work.
 For some, isolation can be a problem, although mailing lists and meetings organised by indexing societies can help.

 Most indexing is really simple common sense.
-Nevertheless, there are certain conventions that should be followed most of the time.
+Nevertheless, certain conventions should be followed most of the time.
 These are contained in national and international standards on index production.
 It is also important to know when not to follow the rules.

-Doing a course in indexing is helpful, because of the feedback obtained from tutors.
-Having some form of certificate may also help an indexer to gain credibility with clients.
+Doing a course in indexing is helpful because of the feedback obtained from tutors.
+Having some form of certificate may also help an indexer gain credibility with clients.
 The cost of training courses is reasonable compared to training in some other professions.

-A number of courses and workshops are available, for example from:
+A number of courses and workshops are available:

 Long ago, most indexers relied solely on a stack of blank cards and a shoe box!
 Each entry would be written out on a small card and placed in the box.
 The cards would be shuffled round and eventually sorted into the final order.
 Then, the whole index would be laboriously typed out.

 Word processing software can be used simply to produce and manipulate entries, but producing an index in this way leaves a lot of room for error.

 In “embedded” indexing, index entries are inserted in the body of the document, and the final index is generated at the end, in the same way as tables of contents and bibliographies and endnotes.
 Embedded indexing is enabled in MS Word.
 A number of publishers are moving to XML-based embedded indexing.
 The response of indexers has been less than enthusiastic because the process is somewhat time-consuming.